 We may change the information in this guide at any time without notice.

-We do not accept responsibility for the content of any third party websites referenced or accessed in or through this guide, any contractual documentation, and/or the Ordnance Survey website.
+We do not accept responsibility for the content of any third party websites, referenced in, or accessed through, this guide or through the Ordnance Survey website.

 Copyright in this guide